Skip to content

 }

 Inertia provides error handling for XHR requests utilizing a full-page response modal and Laravel's built-in error pages.
-However, for SPA-style application flows with asynchronous requests, a full-page blocking modal isn't the most eloquent experience.
-This starter kit provides an alternative approach, utilizing PrimeVue's <Toast /> component to display errors / warnings instead.
+However, for SPA-style application flows with asynchronous requests, a full-page blocking modal isn't the most user-friendly experience.
+This starter kit provides an alternative approach, utilizing PrimeVue's <Toast /> component to automatically display errors / warnings for failed mutation requests (POST, PATCH, PUT, DELETE) or network errors.
+You do not need to manually wire useToast() error handlers in your Vue pages.

 php